 All Risks: just as the name implies, these policies usually provide coverage for damage caused by all risks, unless specifically excluded under the policy.
 Because the scope of coverage is significantly greater than that provided under a Named Perils policy, these policies are likely to be more expensive as well.

 In the litigation context, when dealing with an All Risks policy, the initial burden is on the homeowner to show that a covered loss (i.e. a burst water pipe) occurred at some time while the policy was in effect.
 After that, the burden shifts to the insurance carrier to prove that an exclusion applies (i.e. the damage was caused by constant or repeated seepage).
 On the other hand, when litigating a claim under a Named Perils policy, it is the insured’s burden to prove that the cause of the damage is named in the policy.
+If people are looking to apply for business car loan, they can get them from here!

 Which one is my policy?